-Some of the most common questions we are asked by US and EMEA companies are around how to a build a brand, product or service in the LATAM market.
+When it comes to myth-busting PR, some of the most common questions we are asked by US and EMEA companies are around how to build a brand, product or service in the LATAM market.
 Should I translate materials?
 Do I need local spokespeople?
 How do get the LATAM media interested?

 We asked Latin America Public Relations gurus, Mauricio L. Figueras, President of Interamerican Marketing Solutions (IMS), and Vania Gracio, CEO of Sing in Brazil for the lowdown.
 They gave us a raft of useful insights on how best to approach these markets.
 Both are part of our lorry partner network, Convoy.